 The Tea Centre’s range of high-quality Chinese black tea is steeped in history as well as flavour.
-Historical records hint that Chinese black tea was first innovated in the seventeenth century.
-The first black tea ever created was lapsang souchong in Fujian province.
+Historical records hint that China was the first to innovate black tea in the seventeenth century.
+Specifically, the first Chinese black tea was Lapsang Souchong, which comes from the Fujian province.

-Since then, China has continued to produce some of the finest loose leaf black teas in the world, including keemun and pu-erh.
+Since then, China continues to produce some of the finest loose leaf black teas in the world.
+From this country comes fantastic black tea brews like Keemun Finest and Yunnan Finest.
 Explore our range of irresistible Chinese black tea below.

 The history of Chinese black tea

 Here at The Tea Centre, we have a gorgeous range of delicious Chinese black tea for you to enjoy.